Embeddings explained for business search and RAG

 What to measure before scaling

 At minimum, track four numbers: volume, success rate, unit cost and review burden.
 Volume tells you whether a small flaw will become a large one.
 Success rate tells you whether the feature is doing useful work rather than producing attractive output.
-Unit cost connects quality to budget.
+Unit cost connects quality to budget — and the cost stack goes beyond embedding generation: vector database storage, reranking and final generation each have their own line item.
+See our full RAG costs breakdown for the numbers.
 Review burden shows whether humans are truly being helped or simply moved downstream.

 For higher-risk features, add sampled qualitative review.
 Read the bad answers.
 Read the boring answers too.
 Boring high-volume cases often contain the biggest savings, while rare edge cases often contain the biggest risk.
 The operating posture should be: measure enough to know whether to continue, not so much that evaluation becomes theatre.